Pesicp/XStreamPro/README.md

 1. In Kodi, go to **Settings > File Manager**
 2. Select **Add Source**
 3. Enter the URL: `https://pesicp.github.io/XStreamPro/releases/`
-4. Enter a name: `XstreamPro`
+4. Enter a name: `XStreamPro`
 5. Click **OK**
 6. Go to **Settings > Add-ons > Install from ZIP file**
-7. Select the `XstreamPro` source you just added
+7. Select the `XStreamPro` source you just added
 8. Click on `plugin.video.xstream-pro-*.*.*.zip` (latest version)
 9. The addon will install and can check for updates from inside the addon